mdp0023/SVInsight/doc/Background/understanding.rst

 Final Variances
 ---------------
-An abreviated version of All Refactor Variances, showing only the final table for the final iteration.
+An abbreviated version of All Refactor Variances, showing only the final table for the final iteration.

 .. figure:: ../Background/final_fac_.pdf
    :alt: Table of Final factor analysis variance statistics for 2017 Travis County, Texas Block Group SVI estimate